Loading lesson…

 The big idea: capability evals ask 'can it?'
 Red-team evals ask 'what happens when someone tries to break it?'
 You need both.

-What is the core idea behind "Red-Team Evals"?
+What is the main idea of "Red-Team Evals"?